Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 <sup>Sample code show how to track a business event with additional data for
 reporting [Link to CartController.cs](https://github.com/Azure/scalable-web-app-pattern-dotnet/blob/4b486d52bccc54c4e89b3ab089f2a7c2f38a1d90/src/Relecloud.Web/Controllers/CartController.cs#L81)</sup>

-These custom events can be found in the Azure Portal on the Events tab for the Application Insights resource.
+These custom events can be found in the Azure Portal on the **Events** tab for the Application Insights resource.

 ![image of Azure Monitor's Custom Events graphing](./assets/Guide/AzureMonitorCustomEvents.png)

 <sup>Screenshot of Azure Portal shows custom events</sup>

-Using the Azure Log Analytics Workspace you can create custom queries so that you can make dashboards and charts that reflect how your business monitors the application.
+Using the Azure Log Analytics Workspace you can create KQL queries to find and organize data for dashboards and charts that reflect the business metrics that should be monitored to understand how the application is behaving.

 ![image of a custom query run in Log Analytics](./assets/Guide/AzureMonitorLogAnalyticsQueries.png)

-<sup>Screenshot of Azure Portal shows that details for AddToCart event
+<sup>Screenshot of Azure Portal shows that details for **AddToCart** event
-includes ConcertId and ticket Count</sup>
+includes **ConcertId** and ticket **Count**</sup>

 ## Performance Efficiency